-If you were to ask me “What is the most intriguing city in Europe?”, my answer would be simple: Berlin.
-No other city in Europe captured my attention as quickly as Germany’s capital.
+If you asked me “What’s the most intriguing city in Europe?”, my answer would be simple: Berlin.
+No other city in Europe captures the attention quite like Germany’s capital.
 (And everyone I’ve brought along to Berlin with me seems to agree!)

-Berlin is one of those rare European destination that seems to defy the continent’s reputation hosting stunningly beautiful cities.
-Sure, there’s plenty of stunning architecture, but that’s just a minuscule slice of what gets travellers excited about Berlin.
+Berlin is a rare European destination that defies the Europe’s reputation for stunning cities.
+Sure, there’s plenty of of beautiful architecture to behold.
+But it’s a minuscule slice of what gets travellers excited about Berlin.

-I’ve long maintained that if the twentieth century could name a capital, it would be Berlin.
-Germany’s capital was at the forefront of not one, but two, mega events in modern history: the end of World War II and the fall of the communism in Europe.
+I’ve often said in the past: if the twentieth century could name a capital, it would be Berlin.
+Germany’s capital was at the forefront of two mega events in modern history: the end of World War II and the fall of the communism in Europe.
 Even if you don’t fancy yourself a history buff, its importance to the modern era alone makes Berlin a must-see in Europe.

-Aside from its historical significance, Berlin is just flat-out one of the world’s most interesting cities.
+Put its historical significance aside.
+Still, Berlin is, flat-out, one of the world’s most interesting cities.
 It hosts one of Europe’s tastiest dining scenes, edgy nightlife, and some of the most eye-catching street art on the planet.
-Get lost in the tapestry that is Berlin and I guarantee, you’ll soon be craving to come back for more!
+Get lost in the tapestry that is Berlin.
+I guarantee, you’ll soon be craving to come back for more.

 When to visit Berlin

-Like the rest of Germany, Berlin sports a typical European continental climate characterized by hot & humid summer and cool winters.
-The spring and autumn fall somewhere between these two extremes.
+Like the rest of Germany, Berlin sports a typical European continental climate.
+It’s characterized by hot & humid summer and cool winters.
+The spring and autumn fall somewhere between the two extremes.

-Overall, the best time to go to Berlin is late spring or early autumn, particularly the months of May and September.
+The best time to go to Berlin is late spring or early autumn, particularly the months of May and September.
 Both of these months offer warm & comfortable weather conditions without the sticky heat & humidity of summer.
-They also fall within the tourism shoulder season meaning smaller crowds and cheaper accommodations prices on average.
+They also fall within the tourism shoulder season.
+In these months, you’ll enjoy smaller crowds and cheaper accommodations prices on average.

 What to do in Berlin

 As one of the most intriguing cities in Europe, there are plenty of fun things to do in Berlin.
-Although the German capital isn’t known for expressing its beauty outwardly, you won’t run out of places to see & go.
-From art galleries & history museums to blissful churches & Cold War era installations, every traveller will find something tailored to their interests in Berlin.
+Although the German capital isn’t known for expressing its beauty outwardly, you won’t run out of things to see & places to go.
+You’ll stumble upon art galleries & history museums.
+You’ll find blissful churches & Cold War era installations.
+Every traveller will find something tailored to their interests in Berlin.

-If you choose to stick around for a couple extra days, there’s a handful of fantastic day trips from Berlin to fill out your itinerary.
+Want to stick around for a couple extra days?
+There’s a handful of fantastic day trips from Berlin to fill out your itinerary, too.
 The quick & easy German rail system puts a ton of cool excursions at your fingertips.